timscott/flipit/README.markdown

 ### IoC Lovers

-In the above examples we satisfy dependencies using constructor injection.
+In the preceding examples we satisfy dependencies using constructor injection.
 For that you probably want to use an IoC container.
 Configure FlipIt in your container, for example with StructureMap.

 	factory.For<IFeatureFlipper>().Use<FeatureFlipper>();
 	factory.For<IFeatureSettingsProvider>().Use<AppSettingsFeatureSettingsProvider>();